Rituximab

 What are the benefits of using rituximab in pregnancy?

-Through this effect on white blood cells, rituximab can also stop the immune system from attacking the body’s tissues in some inflammatory illnesses.
+Rituximab also treats inflammatory illnesses by stopping your immune system from attacking your body.
 This is important to reduce unpleasant symptoms and prevent long-term damage.
-It may also lower the chance of some pregnancy problems linked to uncontrolled inflammation, including miscarriage and lower infant birth weight.
+It may also lower the chance of some pregnancy problems linked to uncontrolled inflammation, including miscarriage and your baby having a low birth weight.

 Risks